Confluence 6.5 Release Notes

 The new Atlassian Notifications system add-on provides targeted in-app notifications in Confluence.
 These notifications will be mostly directed at administrators and provide information about things like new Confluence versions and upcoming license renewals.

-Head to > Add-ons and search for Atlassian Notifications if you want to disable these notifications.
+Head to Administration > Manage apps and search for Atlassian Notifications if you want to disable these notifications.

 Small changes with a big impact